 How much does it cost?

-Our firm charges $750.00 to $1000.00 to draft each Order.
+Our firm charges $850.00 to $1000.00 to draft each Order, with a discount applied to multiple orders.
+Please reach out to us for our current pricing.
 Although this fee does not include us entering the Order into court for you, it does cover everything necessary to prepare the QDRO for entry into court, such as reviewing the plan documents and statements, communicating with the retirement plan administrator to make sure everything is approved and done properly, and drafting the Order.
 In addition, if for some reason we need to make edits, these costs are included in our flat fee.
 Typically, your divorce attorney will enter the Order for you in court and obtain the certified copy, which is required to be sent to the plan administrator.
 If you need us to enter it, or you want us to find someone to enter it for you, we can take a modest retainer to do so or advise on counsel that can enter it for you.
-Please see the billing section below for current pricing.

 How fast does all of this happen?